WHAT IF I HAVE A SCHEDULE CONFLICT AND CAN’T MAKE IT, OR I INJURE MYSELF? CAN I GET A REFUND?

 Gear check will be available prior to the race.
 Clear bags will be provided at packet pick up.
 Personal belongings will only be accepted in the clear gear check bags provided at packet pickup.
 No exceptions.

 WILL THERE BE PACE LEADERS FOR THE ULTRA MARATHON PRESENTED BY MILLER LITE, MARATHON PRESENTED BY SPRINT OR HALF MARATHON?

 Yes.
 We have pace leaders for all marathon events.
 They will have a booth set up at the Health & Fitness Expo.

 CAN I CHANGE WHICH CORRAL I START IN?

 You will only be permitted to move backwards.
 For example, if you have been assigned Corral 2, you can start in Corral 3 if you’d like.
 However, you may not move forward into Corral 1.

 DOES THE COWTOWN DONATE TO A CHARITY?

 The Cowtown Marathon is a nonprofit organization promoting health and fitness in the community.
 By running Cowtown races, runners are supporting The C.A.L.F.
 (Children’s Activities for Life & Fitness) Program, which provides training to help children develop a lifelong love of fitness.
-A grant program is offered for students in need of funding their entries into the Cook Children’s 5K.
+A grant program is offered for students in need of funding their entries into the Kid’s 5K.
 In addition, these children are provided with school visits from our staff, where they are given training tools, instruction on nutrition and running tips, and quality running shoes to help them achieve their goals.